papepapes/socl/README.md

 ----------------

 In order to run the tests [PHPUnit](http://phpunit.de) will be needed for the Unit tests and [CodeCeption](http://codeception.com) for the functional/API tests.
-This repo provide copies of both [PHPUnit](http://phpunit.de) and [CodeCeption](http://codeception.com) phar files inside the bin directory.
+This repo provide copies of both [PHPUnit](http://phpunit.de) and [CodeCeption](http://codeception.com) phar files inside the bin directory; this allows for quick and easier testing for non PHP coders.
-Run unit tests like this:
+Be on the socl folder an run unit tests like this:

 ```
 php bin/phpunit.phar
 ```

-Run functional/REST tests like this:
+Launch your server and run functional/REST tests like this:

 ```
 php bin/cedecept.phar